Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Length Extrapolation

-\paragraph{Context Window Segmentation and Sliding} LLMs based on transformers are inherently constrained by limited context windows, rendering them incapable of directly integrating or utilizing the entirety of information in long sequences.
+\paragraph{Context Window Segmentation and Sliding.} LLMs based on transformers are inherently constrained by limited context windows, rendering them incapable of directly integrating or utilizing the entirety of information in long sequences.
 To mitigate this limitation, various methodologies have been developed to divide the input into segments and apply a sliding window approach to manage the context.
-Structured prompting ~\cite{hao2022structured} groups demonstration examples and encodes them individually with well-designed position encoding.
-Subsequently, these examples undergo collective attention by the test example through a re-scaled attention mechanism.
-Ratner {\em et al.}~\shortcite{ratner-etal-2023-parallel} introduces a parallel context window (PCW) that segments the long context into chunks, restricting the attention mechanism to operate exclusively within each window.
-Subsequently, positional encoding is redeployed across these windows.
-StreamingLLM \cite{xiao2023efficient} observes the \textit{attention sink} phenomenon that a large amount of attention score is allocated to the initial tokens, irrespective of their relevance to the language modelling task.
-This observation suggests an efficient framework by merging window context and the first token, which enables the LLMs trained with a finite-length attention window to be effectively generalized to infinite sequence lengths without requiring any fine-tuning.
+One such approach is structured prompting~\cite{hao2022structured}, which groups demonstration examples and encodes them individually with well-designed position encoding.
+These encoded examples are then collectively attended to by the test example through a re-scaled attention mechanism, ensuring that each segment receives adequate focus and relevance.
+Building on the idea of segmenting input, Ratner {\em et al.}~\shortcite{ratner-etal-2023-parallel} introduces a parallel context window (PCW), which segments the long-context into chunks and restricts the attention mechanism to operate exclusively within each window.
+By redeploying positional encoding across these windows, this method ensures efficient processing of long sequences without overwhelming the attention mechanism.
+Another innovative approach is StreamingLLM \cite{xiao2023efficient}, which addresses the ``attention sink'' phenomenon.
+This phenomenon occurs when a significant portion of the attention score is allocated to the initial tokens, regardless of their relevance.
+StreamingLLM merges window context with the first token, which enables the LLMs trained with a finite-length attention window to be effectively generalized to infinite sequence lengths without requiring additional fine-tuning.